England

 3. Day 3: Shoreditch, Camden, Notting Hill or Greenwich — choose one neighbourhood and actually experience it.

-• Rhythm: one base, no day trip, as much walking as makes sense.
+• Rhythm: one base, no day trip, as much walking as possible.

 • Best for: a first feel for the city, the classics and everyday London.